-- Keep your house and all the people in it extra clean to stay healthy.
+- Keep your house very clean to stay healthy.
 This can help stop infections from spreading.

 - Clean and disinfect things that people touch a lot: counters and other surfaces; telephones, remote controls and other devices; doorknobs, stairway railings and other objects.

-- Minnesota Department of Natural Resources: COVID-19 Guidelines for the public
+- Minnesota Department of Natural Resources: COVID-19 Response

 Guidelines address public health protection measures for outdoor recreation.